Two Years Before the Mast (film): Release

 The film was not released until late 1946, after the release of several films Ladd made subsequent to Mast: Salty O'Rourke, The Blue Dahlia and O.S.S..
 This also meant that Barry Fitzgerald, who became a star in Going My Way (1944) while the film was waiting for release, was upped to above the title billing.

 Box office

 Two Years Before the Mast was one of the most popular films released in the US that year, Los Angeles Times describing it as "a phenomenal hit".
 Variety listed it as the tenth most popular movie of 1946.

+The success of the movie led to Ladd and Farrow being teamed on another period "sailing" movie, Botany Bay (1953).